 But do you know how to beach a pontoon boat?

-Most of the people are afraid to beach a boat thinking they will damage it beyond repair.
-However, as I noted above, pontoon boats are very flexible and if you forget the fear and do what you have to do, there is no reason to be afraid.
+Most people are afraid to beach a boat, thinking they will damage it beyond repair.
+However, as I noted above, pontoon boats are very flexible, and if you forget the fear and do what you have to do, there is no reason to be afraid.

-The following steps will hopefully give you the confidence and knowledge to beach a pontoon boat.
+The following steps will hopefully give you the confidence and knowledge to the beach on a pontoon boat.

 Scope The Area Carefully